SSU Writing Style Guide

 ~The semester begins in January.

-- A hyphen (dash) is a punctuation mark that is similar to a hyphen or minus sign but that differs from both of these symbols primarily in length and function.
-The most common versions of the dash are the en dash (–) and the em dash (—).
+- A dash is a punctuation mark similar to a hyphen but in length and function.
+The most common version of the dash is the em dash (—).
+In most computer programs, this is made by pressing the option (alt), shift and dash (-) keys simultaneously.

 Freshman, Freshmen, First-Time Freshman